-Student loans are common among Canadians who received post-secondary education, but these loans can quickly add up after graduation if you don’t keep up with them.
-In some cases, especially when already facing overwhelming debts, individuals need to absolve themselves of these loans to stay afloat financially and pay off their other debts.
+Student loans are common among Canadians who received post-secondary education, but these loans can quickly add up after graduation.
+In some cases, especially when already facing overwhelming debts, you may need to consider other options to help you manage your debts.

 Bankruptcy & Student Loans in Canada